whipowill/quake-mod-scarlet/README.md

 # Scarlet

-A mod for playing Quake w/ multiplayer bots and additional configuration options.
+A Quake mod for adding multiplayer bots and new configuration options to the game.

-This mod is for me, to play the game how I want to play it.
-What started off as tinkering w/ some old bot code has become something a little more.
-At it's core, this mod is a merger of [Copper](http://lunaran.com/copper/) and [FrikBot](https://www.moddb.com/mods/frikbot-x).
+This mod started as a merger of [Copper](http://lunaran.com/copper/) and [FrikBot](https://www.moddb.com/mods/frikbot-x).
 I've spent the last several months fixing bugs and adding new features to create a game w/ on-demand high-wire multiplayer, blood-bathing gore, and configurable weapons.

 ### Features

 - **Copper Tweaks** - all the vanilla+ improvements from the popular [Copper](http://lunaran.com/copper/) mod (v1.19)
-- **Multiplayer Bots** - add killer bots to both deathmatch and coop games
+- **Multiplayer Bots** - add killer bots to deathmatch, teamplay, and coop games
-- **Blood & Gore** - bathe in the blood of your enemies and kick their head for laughs
+- **Blood & Gore** - bathe in the blood of your enemies and kick their heads for laughs
-- **Weapons Config** - tweak the game how you want it w/ configurable weapon damage values
+- **Weapons Rebalance** - tweak the game how you want it w/ configurable weapon damage values
 - **Item Resupply** - force items to respawn in singleplayer and coop games
 - **Score Keeper** - play teamplay games that combine scores to achieve fraglimit
 - **Name Tags** - see other player's names on screen Halo-style when aiming at them